 In most cases, students will enter the Ph.D. graduate program in the Department of Chemistry upon admission to the program.
-Students in the M.S. degree program wanting to pursue a Ph.D. will inform the Graduate Program Coordinator of their decision after discussing with their research mentor and then formally petition into the Ph.D. program near the end of their second year (details described in the following pages).
+Students in the M.S. degree program wanting to pursue a Ph.D. will inform the Graduate Program Coordinator of their decision after discussing with their research mentor and then formally petition into the Ph.D. program (details described in the following pages).